EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 The All Apps page lists every back-end to which you have access, and the Open OnDemand host (if applicable).

-Click a host-specific **Shell Access** link to open an SSH session with the selected host.
+Click a host-specific **Shell Access** link to log into the selected host.

 ---